 In this section, we detail the organization of the different Makefiles existing in Frama-C. First Section 5.3.1 presents a general overview.
-Next Section 5.3.2 details the different sections of Makefile.config.in and Makefile.in.
+Next Section 5.3.2 details the different sections of Makefile.config.in, Makefile.common and Makefile.
 Next Section 5.3.3 introduces variables customizing Makefile.plugin and Makefile.dynamic.
 Finally Section 5.3.4 shows specific details of Makefile.dynamic.